-Chief Warrant Officer 5 Kevin P. Dares
+Chief Warrant Officer 5 Robin P.R.
+Williams

-CW5 Kevin P. Dares was appointed by Major General Glenn Curtis as Louisiana’s 7th State Command Chief Warrant Officer on 1 October 2013.
+CW5 Robin P.R.
+Williams was appointed by Major General Keith Waddell as Louisiana’s 8th State Command Chief Warrant Officer on 1 March 2022.
 As the Command Chief, he serves as the senior warrant officer advisor to the Adjutant General to address the development and strength management of the Warrant Officer Corps.
-CW5 Dares is responsible for keeping the Adjutant General informed and making recommendations in matters of recruiting, morale, welfare, schooling, promotion and retention.
-Prior to his appointment, CW5 Dares served as the Commander of OSA SFD 38 under the State Aviation Command in Hammond, Louisiana.
+CW5 Williams is responsible for keeping the Adjutant General informed and making recommendations in matters of recruiting, morale, welfare, schooling, promotion, and retention.

-(Current as of October 13, 2021)
+(Current as of March 1, 2022)